foundata/proxmox-pve-backup-usb/README.md

 ---

 `pve_backup_usb.sh` is a script for smaller environments without dedicated [Proxmox Backup Server](https://www.proxmox.com/en/proxmox-backup-server/overview).
-It helps you to copy PVE dumps (created by using the [built-in backup functionality](https://pve.proxmox.com/wiki/Backup_and_Restore) stored on a PVE Host) to external, encrypted USB drives for offsite disaster backup.
+It helps you to copy PVE dumps (created using the [built-in backup functionality](https://pve.proxmox.com/wiki/Backup_and_Restore) stored on a PVE Host) to external, encrypted USB drives for offsite disaster backups.

 **Features:**

-* Easy selection of PVE dumps to copy (including limitation of „only the N newest ones of machine X“).
+* Easy selection of PVE dumps to copy (including the limitation of „only the N newest ones of machine X“).
 * Can search multiple backup source directories for PVE dumps.
-* Automatic search of USB drive, mount including decryption / `cryptsetup open`.
+* Automatic search of USB drive, mount including decryption/`cryptsetup open`.
-* Extensive output, syslog and optional mail notification (using the system's `mail`; please make sure a [proper mail relay is configured](https://foundata.com/en/blog/2023/proxmox-pve-email-relay-smart-host/)).
+* Extensive output, syslog, and optional mail notification (using the system's `mail`; please make sure a [proper mail relay is configured](https://foundata.com/en/blog/2023/proxmox-pve-email-relay-smart-host/)).
 * Robust error handling and checks (e.g. available space on target, prevent parallel execution and so on).